cj-casey/EC311-Project/README.md

 ### Collision Detection (Tom B.)
   We want the user to avoid colliding with the walls or going through them, so will use collision checking

-### Random Maze Generation and Display (Aymeric)
+### Random Maze Generation (Aymeric)
   The vertical and horiztonal lines of the maze are modulated by two differently clocked linear-feedback shift registers (LFSR) and sampled every second to change the maze every second.
 This happens independently for each horizontal and vertical line segment.

 ### Timer and Score counter (Aymeric)
-The player has set number of seconds to reach the flag that depends on the number lines of the maze.
-The Seven Segment Display also records the number of times the player has reached the end of the maze.
+The player has set number of seconds to reach the flag that is equal to the number of grids on the maze (shown on the seven segment display).
+The display also records the number of times the player has reached the end of the maze.

 ### Hard Mode (Aymeric)
 A switch on the Nexys board makes collision with any wall reset to the begining of the maze.